 Your health is naturally an important consideration when applying for life, health, trauma, income protection or permanent disability insurance.
 When you apply for any of these policies you provide details of your current health and your previous medical conditions.
 Some medical conditions present an increased level of risk, and these may attract an additional premium or an exclusion.

 For life insurance, almost all occupations are eligible, including if you have no occupation at all right now.
 Consequently it is most unlikely that you would be disqualified for job reasons.
-A small number of occupations, however, can be quite hazardous, and those occupations might attract an additional premium.
+A small number of occupations, however, can be quite hazardous, and those occupations might attract an additional premium or may be excluded.

 Kiwis enjoy participating in a wide range of pastimes, outside of their normal work activities.
 While most pastimes have no effect on your application for insurance, some activities can put your life or health at significant risk and may therefore be subject to either an additional premium or an exclusion.